treeverse/lakeFS/design/metadata_kv/index.md

     // Delete will delete the key/value at key, if any Delete(key []byte) error
     // SetIf returns an ErrPredicateFailed error if the valuePredicate passed
     //  doesn't match the currently stored value.
+SetIf is a simple compare-and-swap operator:
+    //  valuePredicate is either the existing value, or an opaque value representing it (hash, index, etc).
+    //  this is intentianally simplistic: we can model a better abstraction on top, keeping this interface simple for implementors
     SetIf(key, value, valuePredicate []byte) error
 }
 ```

 Note: This API is roughly the one needed and is subject to change/tweaking.
 It is meant to illustrate the required capabilities in order to build a functioning lakeFS system on top.

-Writing a complete implementation of this API with the required guarantees is possible for a myriad of different database engines, such as:
+#### KV requirements

+- read-after-write consistency: a read that follows a successful write should return the written value or newer
+- keys could be enumerated lexicographically, in ascending byte order
+- supports a key-level conditional operation based on a current value - or essentially, allow modeling a CAS operator

+#### Databases that meet these requirements (Examples):

 - PostgreSQL
 - MySQL